xaviac/IronChess/README.md

-# IronChess
+# To Fit In
-video game of chess
+With this video game I seek to recreate the famous game from the 80's that amused and continues to entertain many people, I hope you like it.